Vector search using n8n and Qdrant was easy

 It can also be used as a help desk for inquiries to the company's information systems department, etc.

-It will be possible to automatically answer routine questions such as "How to set up a PC" or "How to apply to use software" 24 hours a day, 365 days a year.
+It will be possible to automatically answer routine questions such as "How to set up a PC" and "How to apply to use software" 24 hours a day, 365 days a year.

 summary

-By combining n8n and Qdrant in our vector search PoC, we were able to see that it would be possible to easily solve issues related to ticket management and help desks both inside and outside the company.
+The vector search PoC, which combined n8n and Qdrant, demonstrated its potential to easily solve issues related to ticket management and help desks both inside and outside the company.

-The workflow created in the PoC can be used as is in production, and in the future it could also be expanded into a knowledge sharing portal or a fault analysis support tool.
+The workflow created in the PoC can be used in production as is, and in the future it could also be expanded into a knowledge sharing portal or a fault analysis support tool.

 SRG is looking for people to work with us.